 "Fat stores are associated with an increased risk of irregular ovulation and increased inflammation, which can create an inhospitable environment for eggs, sperm and embryos," she says.
 "A fertility diet ensures you are getting key nutrients your body needs to conceive and maintain a healthy pregnancy."

-Dr. Jacobs notes a fertility diet could also be particularly beneficial for women who suffer from Polycystic Ovarian Syndrome (PCOS), since the condition is often linked with being overweight and having insulin resistance.
+Dr. Jacobs notes a fertility diet could also be particularly beneficial for women who have Polycystic Ovarian Syndrome (PCOS), since the condition is often linked with having overweight and having insulin resistance.

 What About Drawbacks?

 While Dr. Jacobs says there is truly no downside to adopting these clean-eating principles, there is a danger in going too far.
 Many times, people mistake a fertility diet with a fad diet, like keto, which he doesn't recommend for women trying to become pregnant.

 "Fad diets can cause nutrient depletion and hormone imbalances, which is a perfect storm in decreasing one's fertility.
 Losing too much weight from extreme dieting and/or exercise can actually cause your reproductive system to shut down, in an effort to shunt the body's resources towards survival rather than other critical functions, such as reproduction," he explains.

 Dr. Sekhon says everyone should think about what they're eating when they're preparing for the major milestone of becoming a parent.
 There's no harm in thinking critically and intelligently about our diets.